lukaM19/CompSci308_Breakout_LukaMdivani/doc/PLAN.md

  * Level 2- Same level design, but with 3 diagonally placed permanent blocks, but 2 power up blocks are also available.

- * Level 3- Same level design, but some blocks take longer to destroy, the ball will move faster and the paddle will be higher up on the screen.
+ * Level 3- Structure will have islands of destroyable blocks in each corner and 2 indestructible balls in the middle, new blocks which take longer to destroy, the ball will move faster and the paddle will be higher up on the screen.

 ## Class Ideas
 Some Necessary classes are listed below:
  1. A class for the ball, the class will be used to track the ball, its features(like speed) and direction.
-One fo the methods of the class will
+One fo the methods of the class will detect collisions and change direction of the ball accordingly.

  * A class for the paddle.
 One of the methods in the class will be a method for registering key input from the player and making the paddle move accordingly.